-2.3 Independent Scanning Prior to Award Ratification
+3.3 Independent Scanning Prior to Award Ratification

-Students enrolled on a CASE accredited programme/course must not undertake independent scanning/decision making without supervision until the final Programme/Course award has been ratified by the University examination board.
-For students achieving a pass grade in all academic and clinical assessments, final marks and the overall Programme/Course award remain provisional until subject to the scrutiny of the university academic examination boards.
+Students enrolled on a CASE accredited Focused Course must not undertake independent scanning / decision making without supervision until the final Focused Course award has been ratified by the university examination board.
+For students achieving a pass grade in all academic and clinical assessments, final marks and the overall Focused Course exit award remain provisional until subject to the scrutiny of the university academic examination boards.
 The position statement is as follows:

-Until the final Programme award is ratified, the trainee remains a student of the university, and an appropriate level of supervision (commensurate with their ability) must continue to remain in place in line with university, CASE, BMUS and any other relevant United Kingdom (UK) professional body guidelines.
-The employer must be able to provide relevant indemnity cover for any individual being employed as a sonographer.
+Until the final Focused Course award is ratified, the trainee remains a student of the university, and an appropriate level of supervision (commensurate with their ability) must continue to remain in place in line with university, CASE, BMUS, SCoR and any other relevant United Kingdom (UK) professional body guidelines.
+The employer must be able to provide primary indemnity cover for any individual being employed as a sonographer.
 Students/new sonographers are strongly advised to check that their employment contract covers this.
 Additional secondary professional indemnity insurance cover can be arranged, for example through their respective professional body, as long as employer primary insurance is in place.